1688168/Codes/README.md

 [`Two Pointer`][`Count Subarray by Element`]

 - subsequence but we can sort
+- if we need to constanly recalc pow -> precalc into dictionary
 - when dealing with min-max pair:
   a. ii is min, find max (two pointers) -> O(N)
   b. ii is max. min is all from the right